blockchaingate/kblib/kblib.md

 ### kanban.getTransactionFromBlock
 ```
-kanbanwebapi.kanban.getTransactionFromBlock(blockHashOrNumber, indexNumber)
+kanbanwebapi.kanban.getTransactionFromBlock(blockHashOrBlockNumber, indexNumber)
 ```
 Returns a transaction based on a block hash or number and the transactions index position.
 #### Parameters
- - <b>blockHashOrNumber</b> - String|Number - The hash or block number of the block containing the transaction
+ - <b>blockHashOrBlockNumber</b> - String|Number - The hash or block number of the block containing the transaction
  - <b>indexNumber</b> - Number - The index of the transaction within the block

 #### Return Type